egilh/egilh.github.io/_posts/2015-05-22-Deploying Ubuntu Snappy Core on VMWare VSphere.md

 local-hostname: ubuntu-snappy
 {% endhighlight %}

-2. Then create either a ISO or VMDK image
+2. Then create either a ISO or VMDK image:

 {% highlight bash %}
 $ dd if=/dev/zero of=bloat_file bs=1M count=10